wardog1uk/mikro/examples/asciiorgan.md

 ## Credits

-Taken from *The Visible Computer: 6502* by *Charles Anderson* and formatted for the Mikro assembler.
+Taken from *The Visible Computer: 6502* by *Charles Anderson*, pages 124-127, and formatted for the Mikro assembler.
 Code is copyright *Jim Blackshear* and *Brian Bouldin*.